Continuous Combinatorics of Abelian Group Actions: The Twelve Tiles Theorem

-The answer, for $F(2^{\Z^2})$, is given in terms of certain finite graphs which will be denoted $\gnpq$.
+The twelve tiles theorem for $F(2^{\Z^2})$ is given in terms of certain finite graphs which will be denoted $\gnpq$.
 The graphs $\gnpq$ will have a uniform definition from the three parameters $n,p,q$ which will be positive integers.
-The main theorem will state that a map from $F(2^{\Z^2})$ into a subshift of finite type (or a continuous $\CL$-structuring) exists iff there is a triple $n,p,q$ with $(p,q)=1$ such that there is a corresponding map from $\gnpq$ into the subshift (or $\CL$-structuring).
-These notions will be made precise below.
-For example, we can continuously $3$-color $F(2^{\Z^2})$ iff we can $3$-color some graph $\gnpq$ with $(p,q)=1$.
-This reduces the descriptive set theoretic question about continuous structurings of $F(2^{\Z^2})$ down to a combinatorial question about the finite graphs $\gnpq$.
-The theorem will also state that this existence criterion is equivalent to the condition that for {\em all} sufficiently large $n,p,q$ with $(p,q)=1$ we have a map from $\gnpq$ into the subshift (or $\CL$-structures), a result which is not obvious directly.
-Again, \S\ref{sec:onedimtile} will present an easier version of this result for $F(2^\Z)$, using a simpler family of graphs $\Gamma^1_{n,p,q}$.
+The theorem will state that a map from $F(2^{\Z^2})$ into a subshift of finite type (or a continuous $\CL$-structuring) exists if and only if there is a triple $n,p,q$ with $\gcd(p,q)=1$ such that there is a corresponding map from $\gnpq$ into the subshift (or $\CL$-structuring).
+These notions will be made precise in the following sections.
+The theorem will also state that this existence criterion is equivalent to the condition that for {\em all} sufficiently large $n,p,q$ with $\gcd(p,q)=1$ we have a map from $\gnpq$ into the subshift (or $\CL$-structures), a result which is not obvious directly.
+Again, \S\ref{sec:onedimtile} will present an easier version of this result for $F(2^\Z)$, using a simpler family of graphs $\Gamma^{(1)}_{n,p,q}$.

 The graphs $\gnpq$, as we said above, will all be defined in the same manner.
-We will start with a collection of $12$ rectangular ``tiles'' (rectangular grid graphs), and then form $\gnpq$ by forming a quotient of the disjoint union $G_{n,p,q}$ of the twelve tiles.
-That is, $\gnpq$ will be formed by identifying certain vertices among $G_{n,p,q}$.
-We thus sometimes refer to $\gnpq$ as the ``$12$-tiles graph,'' and the main theorem the Twelve Tiles Theorem.
-The simpler graph $\Gamma^1_{n,p,q}$ of \S\ref{sec:onedimtile} will be a simplified version of this construction, starting from just two tiles.
+We will start with a collection of $12$ rectangular ``tiles.''
+These will be rectangular grid graphs $G^i_{n,p, q}$ for $i=1, \dots, 12$, each of which will be divided into certain ``blocks" of vertices, with ``block labels" given to some of them.
+Blocks with the same labels will eventually be identified with each other to form quotient graphs $T^i_{n,p, q}$.
+We will refer to both collections $G^i_{n,p, q}$ and $T^i_{n,p, q}$ as ``tile graphs."
+To construct $\Gamma_{n, p, q}$ we will form some disjoint unions of the twelve tiles $G^i_{n,p, q}$ which will be denoted $G_{n, p, q}$, and finally $\gnpq$ will be a quotient graph of $G_{n,p,q}$ by identifying the vertices in similarly labeled blocks.
+Alternatively, one can also obtain $\gnpq$ by first taking the union of all $T^i_{n,p,q}$ and then again taking the quotient by identifying the vertices in similarly labeled blocks.
+We refer to $G_{n,p, q}$ and $\gnpq$ as the ``$12$-tiles graphs.''
+The following diagram illustrates the constructions and the terminology.
+The simpler graphs $\Gamma^{(1)}_{n,p,q}$ of \S\ref{sec:onedimtile} will be a simplified version of this construction, starting from just two tiles.